FormerlyChucks/imgurb/README.md

 **Reposts things from Reddit to Imgur**

 - I was able to get about 10,000 points a day using this bot
+- Got the "CONTRIBUTOR", "EPIC", "BEST POST OF THE DAY" and "BEST POST OF THE WEEK" trophies.
+- I managed to unlock all of Imgur's medallions
 - 500 points an hour average
 - At least one post a day makes it to most viral
 - For a setup guide, see [here](https://mr-steal-your-script.github.io/ImgurBot.html?)